Our grants are not just checks, not just points on a map.

 After a comprehensive review of our strategic priorities, the Trust’s board and staff have developed a new strategic vision to guide our work for the next 10 years.
-New grant making programs will be developed over the year ahead, and shared here once funding opportunities become available.
+New grant making programs will be developed during 2019, and shared here once funding opportunities become available.

 Partnerships and Initiatives

 The Trust has created many special affiliated funds and working partnerships, in order to creatively and collaboratively tackle issues of special concern.
 Find out about the grants offered by:

 These specific funding opportunities help to support individuals in their development as professionals and as leaders for our region.

 The Trust has a small budget dedicated to sponsoring nonprofit conferences and similar programs with an educational focus.
 Find complete details of our sponsorship opportunities and how to apply